 The survey covers the whole country.
-Both private and collective households are surveyed.
+Private households are surveyed.

-The target population covers all residents 15 years and older living in private and collective households, including those who are temporarily abroad for a period of less than a year.
+The target population covers all residents 15 years and older living in private households, including those who are temporarily abroad for a period of less than a year.
 The population also includes foreign nationals who have been living in Lithuania at least a year.
-An additional sample is selected and children under the age of 15 years since 2002.
+An additional sample is selected of children under the age of 15 years since 2002.

 A private household comprises either persons living alone or two or more persons, whether they are of the same family or not, who usually occupy the same dwelling and share a common budget.
+Only the members of the selected private household (family) are interviewed.

-The sampling plan is a one-stage simple random sample of 4,000 individuals aged 15 years and over, using the Population Register as a sampling frame.
+The sampling plan is a one-stage simple random sample of 4 000 individuals aged 15 years and over, using the Population Register as a sampling frame.